 Prior to his stint with the Jaguars, Neibel spent six years (2011-16) with the Atlanta Falcons in a variety of roles.
 Over his five years with the club, the Falcons earned 21 total Pro Bowl selections under Neibel's direction, including four from WR Julio Jones (2012, 2014-16), and three apiece from TE Tony Gonzalez (2011-13) and QB Matt Ryan (2012, 2014, 2016).

 In 2016, Neibel was tabbed as the club's athletic performance manager after serving as the team's head strength and conditioning coach during the previous three seasons (2013-15).
 In his first two seasons (2011-12) with the Falcons, Neibel was on staff as strength and conditioning assistant.
 Before joining the club, Neibel spent time working for the Atlanta Falcons' Therapy Center in Snellville, Ga.

 Prior to Atlanta, Neibel also worked in the Bay Area with the San Francisco Giants of Major League Baseball and their affiliate, the San Jose Giants, as a strength and conditioning consultant from 2009-10.
-While in his first tour with the Raiders, Neibel helped train athletes as a strength and conditioning/sports medicine associate.
+In his first tour with the Raiders, Neibel helped train athletes as a strength and conditioning/sports medicine associate.

-Neibel's notable qualifications include being USA weightlifting certified, level one, Olympic lifting coach, a certified strength and conditioning specialist with the National Strength and Conditioning Association and certified in Russian Kettle bell training.
+PERSONAL: Native of Cupertino, Calif. ...Earned a degree in sports psychology from Long Beach State in 1996…Earned a second degree in physical therapy from Cerritos College in 1998…Also earned a master's degree in advanced exercise science from Concordia University in Chicago…Notable qualifications include being USA weightlifting certified, level one, Olympic lifting coach, a certified strength and conditioning specialist with the National Strength and Conditioning Association and certified in Russian Kettle bell training.